senseilein/readme-file-generator/README.md

 All contributions are welcome.
 Contribution guidelines will be available soon.

-# ❔ QUESTIONS
+## ❔ QUESTIONS

 - If you have any questions, [please click here to send me an email.](mailto:senseilein@protonmail.com)
 - You can also visit my Github profile [@senseilein.](https://github.com/senseilein)

 ## 📃 LICENSE

-This application is covered under the MIT License
+    This application is covered under MIT License.